 The academic study of music began for me at postgraduate level.
 My PhD was on the concept of Aufmerksamkeit (attentiveness) in German writings on music of the late eighteenth century.
 In a revised version it later became my first monograph.
 For two years I held a Leverhulme Special Research Fellowship at Royal Holloway before moving to Birmingham as a lecturer in 2003.
 My work on Edward Elgar, the first Professor of Music at Birmingham, resulted in my second monograph.
 In 2005 I led the celebrations of the centenary of Elgar's appointment with a three-day international conference and an exhibition of original documents in the Barber Institute of Fine Arts on the theme of Elgar and Birmingham.
 As a pianist I hold the LRSM, for which my recital programme included Haydn's Sonata in E flat Hob.
 XVI/52 and Chopin's Ballade No. 4 in F minor.
 I have given public performances of Schumann's Piano Concerto and music by Bach (the 6-part ricercare from the Musical Offering), Chopin, Brahms, Rachmaninov, Janáček and Webern.

-I have supervised postgraduate research on composers such as Haydn, Beethoven and Brahms.
+I currently co-supervise a PhD on British Wagnerism.
+In the past I have supervised postgraduate research on analytical topics in Haydn, Beethoven and Brahms.

 My books are published by Oxford University Press, Cambridge University Press and Ashgate.
 Two of them have been separately reviewed in Journal of the American Musicological Society and one in the Times Literary Supplement.
 One was the sole subject of a review-article in Music & Letters.
 My work has also received reviews in the Musical Times (twice), Music & Letters (twice), Current Musicology, Early Music, German Studies Review, Modernism/Modernity, Twentieth-Century Music, Journal of the Royal Musical Association, Music Research Forum and Elgar Society Journal.

-I have given invited research presentations at the Institute for Historical Resarch, the Conference of the American Society for Eighteenth-Century Studies, Jesus College Oxford, the University of Cardiff, University College Dublin, Queen's University Belfast, the University of Huddersfield, the University of Surrey and Anglia Polytechnic University.
+I have given invited research presentations at the Institute for Historical Research, the Conference of the American Society for Eighteenth-Century Studies, Jesus College Oxford, Durham University, Cardiff University, University College Dublin, Queen's University Belfast, the University of Huddersfield, the University of Surrey and Anglia Polytechnic University.

 I have been a member of the Editorial Board of the journal Music Analysis since 2001.
 For seven years I was a member of the Executive Committee of the Society for Music Analysis.

 The Viennese Minor-Key Symphony in the Age of Haydn and Mozart.
-Oxford University Press, forthcoming 2014.
+Oxford University Press, 2014.

 Edward Elgar and the Nostalgic Imagination.
 Cambridge University Press, 2007.